 It’s not all fun, though.

 The majority of these recent graduates also have to start preparing to pay off their student loans.

-After graduation, most federal and private student loan borrowers will only have six months until they are required to start making payments on their debt.
+After graduation, most federal and private student loan borrowers will only have six months until they are required to start student loan repayment.